 A long-term care rider is an attachment to a life insurance policy that allows you to access part of the death benefit while you're still alive and in need of long-term care.
-It is a form of accelerated death benefit.
+It is a form of an accelerated death benefit.
 You can use the money for a temporary or a permanent condition, as long as they are recommended by a healthcare practitioner.

 A long-term care rider is an attachment to a life insurance policy that allows you to access part of the death benefit while you're still alive and in need of long-term care.
 It is a form of accelerated death benefit.
 You can use the money for a temporary or a permanent condition, as long as they are diagnosed by a healthcare practitioner.

-A long-term care rider is actually a type of accelerated death benefit.
+A long-term care rider is a type of accelerated death benefit.
 There are three kinds of riders that fall under accelerated death benefits:

 All of these are add-on features to a life insurance policy.

 What's the difference between a critical illness rider and a chronic illness rider?
-A chronic illness rider pays out when you have an illness which is not life-threatening but lasts the rest of your life.
+A chronic illness rider pays out when you have an illness that is not life-threatening but lasts the rest of your life.
 A critical illness rider pays out for such life-threatening conditions such as cancer or a heart attack.
-There is also a terminal illness rider, which pays out when you have less than 12 or 24 months to live (it varies by insurance company).
+There is also a terminal illness rider, which pays out when you have less than 12 or 24 months to live (it varies by the insurance company).

 If you have a policy with a long-term care rider, you can access the death benefit while you are still alive.
 First, a doctor must diagnose you with a chronic illness.
 Such illnesses include: